Greece

 Current Status: Partially Adopted

-The Government of Greece is responsible for issuing public sector accounting and reporting standards.
-The Law 3429/2005 states applicable public sector accounting standards and requires all public entities to use IFRS Standards in the preparation of their financial statements.
+The Government of Greece is responsible for issuing public sector accounting and reporting standards in accordance with Law 3429/2005.

 Under Law 4449/2017 the Hellenic Accounting and Auditing Standards Oversight Board (ELTE), operating under the oversight of the Ministry of Finance, is responsible for establishing a mandatory investigative and disciplinary (I&D) system for all Certified Public Accountants.